THE 2021 DISTINGUISHED BOOK AWARD

 "Over the past eight years, I've been part of leading three, open-admission government shelters.
 This remarkable book addresses virtually every systematic issue I've experienced and accurately examines the complexities of the sheltering institution.
 Katja M. Guenther gets it right.
 This is a must-read for anyone working or volunteering in an animal shelter.
-I promise, it will change the way you see your job and make you ask yourself tough questions about where we go from here." -- Kristen Hassen, Director, American Pets Alive!
+I promise, it will change the way you see your job and make you ask yourself tough questions about where we go from here." -- Kristen Hassen, Director, Outcomes for Pets

 "In this powerful and timely book, you will meet Gemma, Kali, Monster, Pretty Girl, Jesse, Jake, and many other four-legged beings whose situations in an animal shelter expose overlapping forms of oppression involving race, gender, class, and species.
 Katja M. Guenther unlocks the shelter door and eloquently explains this complicated and contested multispecies space, as she reflects on issues such as witnessing, vulnerability, advocacy, grievability, compassion, and animal resistance."